-Dr Adam was born in Nairobi, Kenya.
+Professor Adam was born in Nairobi, Kenya.
 After completing his A-levels in Kenya, he went to Stanford University where he received his BS, majoring in Physics with a minor in Mathematics.
-He graduated with departmental honors and a University distinction.
-After spending four months as an exchange student at Magdalen College in Oxford University, Dr Adam went on to pursue his doctorate in Theoretical Physics at Cornell University, where he worked on the magnetic properties of nanoscale conductors.
+He graduated with departmental honours and a University distinction.
+After spending four months as an exchange student at Magdalen College in Oxford University, Professor Adam went on to pursue his doctorate in Theoretical Physics at Cornell University, where he worked on the magnetic properties of nanoscale conductors.
 He then moved to the Condensed Matter Theory Center at the University of Maryland where he worked on the electronic transport properties of graphene.
-Before joining Yale-NUS College, Dr Adam spent three years as a National Research Council Fellow in the Center for Nanoscale Science and Technology at the US National Institute of Standards and Technology.
+Before joining Yale-NUS College, Professor Adam spent three years as a National Research Council Fellow in the Center for Nanoscale Science and Technology at the US National Institute of Standards and Technology.

-As a theoretical physicist, Dr Adam is interested in the complex and surprising ways electrons behave when they are subject to the interplay of quantum mechanics, material imperfections, confined geometries and interactions with other electrons.
-Dr Adam was awarded a Singapore National Research Foundation Fellowship which includes a five-year research grant to support research on the effects of electron interactions in new materials like graphene and topological insulators.
+As a theoretical physicist, Professor Adam is interested in the complex and surprising ways electrons behave when they are subject to the interplay of quantum mechanics, material imperfections, confined geometries and interactions with other electrons.
+Professor Adam was awarded a Singapore National Research Foundation Fellowship which includes a five-year research grant to support research on the effects of electron interactions in new materials like graphene and topological insulators.